Camp Rainbow & Rainbow Kids

 Phoenix Children’s employs one Special Programs Coordinator who serves as the Camp Director at Camp Rainbow.
 All other camp staff members are volunteers!
 Camp Rainbow's amazing volunteers come from all over: some are employees or volunteers of Phoenix Children's; many are dedicated members of the community; some even come from out of state.

 The entire staff is devoted to the welfare and happiness of the children and to providing the best supervision and care possible.
 All Camp Rainbow staff must be 19 years or older and are selected by means of a written application, interview, verification of personal references, immunizations, drug screening, and background check.

 Camp Rainbow has an excellent infirmary, staffed 24 hours a day by Phoenix Children’s doctors, nurse practitioners, registered nurses, and mental health professionals.

 What is a typical day at Camp like?

-Breakfast is at 8:30 a.m. every day.
-Each morning, you will go to a different activity area with your cabin, such as archery, swimming, canoeing and crafts.
-Lunch is at 12:30 p.m., and then we have quiet time for an hour.
-In the afternoon, you are off to another activity.
-Dinner is at 6 p.m.
-Every night we have special activities such as casino night, camp party, silly olympics and carnival.
+Breakfast is at around 8:30 a.m. every day.
+Each morning, you will go to different activity areas with your cabin, such as archery, swimming, canoeing and crafts.
+Lunch is at around 12:30 p.m., and then we have quiet time for an hour or so.
+In the afternoon, you are off to more exciting activities.
+Dinner is at around 6 p.m.
+Every night we have special activities such as casino night, talent show, camp dance, silly Olympics or drive-in movie night.
 Lights out is at 9 p.m. or 10 p.m., depending on how old you are.

 What will I eat at Camp?